 This mode routes the signal from a stereo recording to all of the speakers in your system.
-There's minimal processing so you'll enjoy very even sound quality as you move around the room-that's why these modes are often called "party modes."
+There's minimal processing so you'll enjoy very even sound quality as you move around the room-that's why this is often called "party mode."